alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Arron-Lacey/weekly-meetings.md

 #### What did you achieve?

-* AB doc amendments - LF has seen and everything looks ok for them now
+* AB presentation
-* EDoN update presentation for lab meeting
+* EDoN lab presentation
-* WIP - presentation slides for AB meeting (it only needs to be placeholders for paper)
+* First Turing Way Cafe
+* Discovered and tested GitLens plugin for VSCode!

 #### What did you struggle with?